A History of the Sawdust Festival

 The Roots of the Sawdust

-In 1965 a small group of Festival Of Arts rejects and other artists decided to start a new summer art festival, setting up shop in a vacant lot across the street from the present Laguna Beach library.
+In 1965 a small group of Festival of Arts rejects and other artists decided to start a new summer art festival, setting up shop in a vacant lot across the street from the present Laguna Beach library.
 They enjoyed moderate success but lacking strong leadership were unable to stage a festival in 1966.
 But by 1967, new leadership emerged, determined to continue an alternate summer festival, forming the Laguna Beach Artists and Gallery-Owners Association, with Dolores Ferrell elected president.
-They found a spacious dirt lot on the North Coast Highway owned by artists Larry Kronquist, rallied a number of disenfranchised artists and craftsmen, and this second attempt at a new art festival became a hit.
+They leased a spacious dirt lot on the North Coast Highway, rallied a number of disenfranchised artists and craftsmen, and this second attempt at a new art festival became a hit.
 Shortly after opening, sawdust was spread to keep the dust down with local media dubbing the show the Sawdust Festival.
 The debate goes on to this day over whether those first two years in town were the beginning years of the Sawdust or precursors.
-Either way, it was the next year that proved pivotal – 1968.
+Either way, it was the next year that would prove pivotal – 1968.

 The Move to Laguna Canyon